masterix21/laravel-licensing/docs/advanced/multi-software-keys.md

-# Multi-Software Signing Keys
+# Multi-Software Signing Keys with License Scopes

-Laravel Licensing supports **scoped signing keys**, allowing you to use different cryptographic keys for different software products or applications.
-This provides better security isolation and key management for multi-product environments.
+Laravel Licensing uses **License Scopes** to manage multi-product licensing with isolated signing keys.
+Each scope represents a different software product or application, providing better security isolation and key management for multi-product environments.

 ## Overview